Remember the other day, we created a 12- step template for designing a beautiful room?

 Picking your paint colors first is a huge decorating blunder.
 I should say, potential blunder.

 Why?
-Because until you have a solid direction and then know what the other furnishings are going to be, or at least the big pieces, you are well nigh going to paint yourself into a corner!
+Because until you have a solid direction and know what the other furnishings are going to be; or, at least the big pieces, you are well nigh going to paint yourself into a corner!

-Sorry, I know that’s grotesquely trite and corny, but obviously, that didn’t stop me! :]
+Sorry, I know that’s a lame platitude, but obviously, that didn’t stop me! :]

 However, trying to work with a wall color that ends up not being a good choice can be a real headache.

 If, you are moving and the previous owners colors make you want to hurl, that is different.
-But, I would still recommend working on as much of a plan as you can.
+But, I would still recommend working on as much of a plan as you can before selecting your wall colors.

 Please pin me

-Well, there’s so much; it’s a lot to digest, I realize.
-Perhaps bookmark this post for future reference.
+Well, there is SO much to creating a beautiful room; it’s a lot to digest, I realize.
+Perhaps bookmark this post about some of the most interior decorating mistakes for future reference.